Icinga/icinga2/doc/9-vagrant-demo-vm.md

 packages from `packages.icinga.org`.

-In addition to installing Icinga 2 the Vagrant script also installs the Icinga 1.x Classic UI and the check plugins that are available from the Nagios Plugins project.
+In addition to installing Icinga 2 the Vagrant script also installs the Icinga 1.x Classic UI and the check plugins that are available from the Monitoring Plugins project.

 The Classic UI is available at [http://localhost:8080/icinga](http://localhost:8080/icinga).